Keyboard harmony and technique: advanced

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 What is the course about?

-This module is centred on the harmonic practices of the Classical period, in particular those found in the keyboard works of W.A.
-Mozart, J. Haydn and early L. van Beethoven, pointing out the links between their individual inventiveness and the developments in harmony and pianism.
-We shall broaden our understanding of Classical piano repertoire by studying the harmonic constructs that underpin them and letting them inform our interpretations, while also tackling some of the pianistic technical challenges that arise in Classical keyboard works.
-This is an online course, please see below for details.
+This module is centred on the harmonic practices of the first half of the Romantic period, in particular those found in the keyboard works of late L. van Beethoven, Franz Schubert and Robert Schumann, pointing out the links between their individual inventiveness and the developments in harmony and pianism.
+We shall broaden our understanding of Romantic piano repertoire by studying the harmonic constructs that underpin them and letting them inform our interpretations, while also tackling some of the pianistic technical challenges that arise in Romantic keyboard works.

 This workshop will help you deepen your understand of how harmony works.
 Chord progressions are studied in their proper context of historical development.
-In this module we focus on the keyboard works of W.A.
-Mozart, J. Haydn and early L. van Beethoven.
+In this module we focus on the keyboard works of late L. van Beethoven, Franz Schubert and Robert Schumann.
 We also develop finger-technique with relevant repertoire and technical exercises.
 This practical workshop requires a confident grade 6+ starting point for pianists.
 You will be required to sight-read short passages in simple keys, and you will be asked to learn new pieces and exercises both during class time and for homework.